menu

 3. Keep a check on coding practices

-All coding standards must be reviewed against updated security recommendations regularly.
+All coding standards must be regularly reviewed against updated security recommendations.
 Setting it up to be event-driven is an excellent approach to uncovering vulnerabilities as quickly as possible (there's a significant difference between finding an issue on day one versus day zero!).

-All code modifications must be checked and tested against security guidelines; no change is too minor throughout this procedure.
-This is not a simple task, and the advantages of such techniques should not be overlooked; they are not limited to the number of modifications that occur during the development process.
+All code modifications must be checked and tested against security guidelines; no change is too minor during this procedure.
+This is not a simple task, and the advantages of such techniques should not be overlooked.
+They are not limited to the number of modifications that occur during the development process.

 4. Scan the source code thoroughly